GabMartino/TransformerForDummies/README.md

 # TransformerForDummies :rocket:
-When I started to study the Transformer model, I found that some important details of the model implementation were not totally clear and I needed to search for other implementation or explanations of these details.
+When I started to study the Transformer model, I found that some important details of the model implementation were not totally clear and I needed to search for other implementations or explanations of these details.

 For this reason, I decided to report some clarifications for the most important doubts that I had, hoping that this could help some other researchers!

-These explainations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head Attention Mechanism, tokenization, etc.), avoiding creating a redundant repository over millions already present on the web.
+These explanations assume a basic knowledge of the transformer models (e.g. Encoder-Decoder architecture, Multi-Head  Attention Mechanism, tokenization, etc.), avoiding creating a redundant repository over millions already present on the web.
 In this way, I can focus specifically on the ambiguities.

 This Repo offers:

 #### 1. This README.md file with all the explained ambiguities that I found;
-#### 2. A complete, clear and commented implementation of the Transformer model in Pytorch and Pytorch Lightning.
+#### 2. A complete, clear, and commented implementation of the Transformer model in Pytorch and Pytorch Lightning.

-#### :warning: Note: this Repo is currently under extension and correction...
 ## The Architecture :tada:
-The very well known image that depict the transformer architecture hides a lot of important information that are useful for the correct implementation.
+The very well-known image that depicts the transformer architecture hides a lot of important information that is useful for the correct implementation.
 <p align="center">
 <img src="./assets/Transformer_architecture.png" alt="Transformer" width="50%"/>
 </p>

-Some of the first questions that came up in my mind when I had a look to this picture were:
+Some of the first questions that came up in my mind when I had a look at this picture were:
 ### 1) **How the Encoder and Decoder are connected?**

 The encoder and the decoder can have multiple layers (N as reported).
 The output of the encoder seems to be connected to the decoder.
-But! into which layer??
+But!
+Into which layer??
 The last one, the first one??
 All of them??

 ### <center>**The Encoder Output is brought to ALL the Decoder Layers**</center>
 As reported in: